-4.5 Extension of the time limit
+4.5.
+Extension of the time limit

-No requests for access received for the 2017-2018 period were granted an extension of the time limit.
+Four (4) requests for access received for the 2018-2019 period were granted an extension of the time limit.
+An extension request was approved by each person who made the request.

-4.6 Consultations
+4.6.
+Consultations

-The Québec Port Authority was not consulted by any other organizations and/or departments during the reference period of this report.
+The Québec Port Authority was not consulted by any other organizations and/or government departments during this reporting period.

-4.7 Fees
+4.7.
+Fees

-During the 2017-2018 reference period, a total of \$30 in fees was collected to open files.
+During the 2018-2019 reference period, a total of \$35 in fees was collected to open files.

-4.8 Costs
+4.8.
+Costs

 The total estimated costs incurred by the Québec Port Authority to enforce the Access to Information Act is evaluated to be \$11,000.
-These costs included, namely, processing requests, producing the annual report and statistical reports, updating Info Source and consulting professionals in the field.
+These costs included, namely, processing requests, producing the Annual Report and Statistical Reports, updating Info Source, consulting professionals in the field as well as overtime.

-5. TRAINING AND AWARENESS, AND CAPACITY BUILDING
+TRAINING AND AWARENESS, AND CAPACITY BUILDING

-The Québec Port Authority remains determined to train and retain staff who have specialized skills and could continue to provide the best service possible to both internal and external clients.
-This is why the Access to Information and Privacy Coordinator has a master's degree in law and is a member of the Barreau du Québec.
+The Québec Port Authority remains determined to train and retain staff who have specialized skills and could continue to provide the best possible service to both internal and external clients.
+In this respect, the Access to Information and Privacy Coordinator has a master's degree in law and is a member of the Barreau du Québec.